Outlook

 Bridging academia and practice

-My work is guided by the simple idea that the future of academia and industry lies in meaningful collaboration between people, technology and innovation.
-I am a hybrid academic-practitioner, working at the interfaces and moving ideas from scholarly insight to tangible application and bringing lessons from industry back into academic inquiry.
-This two-way exchange ensures my work remains both rigorous and relevant, and it shapes how I approach teaching, leadership and research.
-This is not only about responding to today’s challenges but also about anticipating what’s next: how digital transformation, project leadership and innovation will shape the way we work, learn, and innovate.
+My work is guided by the idea that the future of academia and industry lies in meaningful collaboration among people, technology and innovation.
+I am a hybrid academic-practitioner, working at the interfaces and moving ideas from scholarship to tangible application and bringing lessons, curiosity and inspiration from industry back into academic inquiry.
+This feedback loop exchange ensures my work remains both rigorous and relevant, and it shapes how I approach teaching, leadership and research.
+This is not only about responding to contemporary challenges but also about anticipating future scenarios: how digital transformation, project leadership and innovation will shape the way we work, learn and innovate.

 Human-centred technology for social good

-My career has been shaped by the belief that technology is ultimately about people, about how we design it, adopt it, and use it to create positive change.
-My research explores the intersection of digital transformation, organisational change, and leadership, always with a human-centric lens.
-Many of my projects emerge from direct collaboration with industry, ensuring that the questions I ask – and the solutions we find – contribute to social good.
+My career has been shaped by the belief that technology is ultimately about people, about how we design it, adopt it and use it to create positive change.
+My research explores the intersection of digital transformation, organisational change and project leadership, always with a human-centric perspective.
+Many of my projects emerge from direct collaboration with industry, ensuring that my research questions and the answers I find, contribute to social good.

 Collaborative leadership

 Leadership is something you do with people, not at people.
-My research on Leading Psychologically Safe Digitally Enabled Project Teams mirrors my own leadership approach: building trust, fostering openness, and enabling teams to innovate with confidence.
-My leadership practices and research interests reinforce one another – insights from research shape how I lead, and my leadership experiences inform the questions I pursue.
+My research on leading psychologically safe digitally-enabled project teams mirrors my own leadership approach: building trust, encouraging sharing and openness and enabling teams to innovate with confidence.
+I am energised when my leadership practices and research interests reinforce one another, as insights from research shape how I lead, and my leadership experiences inform the questions I pursue.

 Diversity & Inclusion

-Working on projects across Europe and the Middle East taught me the power of diversity.
-Innovation blossoms when people with varied backgrounds and ideas collaborate.
-Diverse perspectives are essential for solving complex challenges.
-I aim to create environments in collaborative research projects, inductive teaching pedagogies and industry co-creation workshops where every voice can be heard and valued.
+Working on projects across Europe and the Middle East, early in my career outside academia, taught me the power of diversity.
+Groups of people with diverse backgrounds and ideas are ideal for collaborating and finding innovation solutions to grand challenges of our times.
+As a female and an expat, I aim to create environments in collaborative research projects, inductive teaching pedagogies and industry co-creation workshops where every voice can be heard and valued.
 Inclusion is not only a value but a driver of better decisions and outcomes.
-Inclusion is not a ’nice-to-have’ but instead, it is a precondition for excellence.
+Inclusion is not a “nice-to-have” but instead a precondition for excellence.

 Mentoring & Developing people

 I am grateful to all formal and informal mentors I have come across in my life and career.
 Mentorship is one of the most rewarding parts of my work and there is space for everyone to do more of.
-As a Greek idiom says: ‘do good and throw it to the sea’, I support my students, PhDs, alumni, early-career colleagues and industry connections, without expecting anything in return.
-It is important that all of us create a place and professional environment to feel happy, as work is such a big part of our lives.
-This is especially needed in our current fast-paced world as I discovered through my recent research on Nurturing Data-Savvy Talent that explores how organisations develop and retain the next generation of leaders.
-I apply these insights in mentoring relationships that are tailored, sustained and growth focused.
-I connect people across academia and industry, building communities of practice that help them thrive in rapidly changing contexts.
+As a Greek idiom says: “do good and throw it to the sea", I support my students, PhDs, alumni, early-career colleagues and industry connections, without expecting anything in return.
+This is especially needed in our current fast-pacied world as I discovered through my recent research on nurturing data-savvy talent that explores how organisations not only attract and develop but also retain the next generation of talent.
+I apply these insights in my mentoring relationships that are tailored, sustained and growth-focused.
+It is important that all of us create a place and professional environment to feel happy and thrive, as work is such a big part of our lives.

 Industry engagement

-Outside academia, I consciously pursue initiatives for ongoing knowledge exchange and bringing together academia, industry and policy to co-create digital solutions through CBC, a global social enterprise.
-The self-reinforcing cycles of academic and industry activities are a continuous source of inspiration.
+Outside academia, I consciously pursue initiatives for ongoing knowledge exchange and bringing together academia, industry and policy to co-create digital solutions through global social enterprises.
+The self-reinforcing cycles of academic and industry activities are my continuous source of inspiration.
 By co-founding Digital Outlook, a boutique consultancy, I lead executive education programmes and advisory projects for global firms, translating my research insights into actionable strategies for digital change and leadership.
 These activities ensure my scholarship addresses pressing real-world challenges while keeping my teaching grounded in lived experience.

 Authenticity & Integrity

-Authenticity and integrity are central to my approach.
-My Greek heritage offers a guiding principle I hold close: ‘Reach what you cannot’ (by Nikos Kazantzakis).
+Authenticity and integrity are central to me.
+My Greek heritage offers a guiding principle: “Reach what you cannot” (by Nikos Kazantzakis).
 For me, it is a call to push beyond perceived limits and keep progressing and learning while staying true to my values.
-Ultimately, my aim is to lead with empathy, connect people and work towards meaningful, lasting impact.
+Ultimately, I want to lead with empathy, connect people and work towards meaningful, lasting impact.

 Thank you for taking the time to read.
 I look forward to connecting.
 Wishing you all the best.